Download the detailed overview of Workshop options and times

 Steve cogbill + pete davyduck - bass & drums

-tba - electric guitar
+tim boulter - electric guitar

-tba - acoustic guitar
+GRAHAM ORD & CURTIS TULMAN - acoustic guitar

-tba - keys
+DEAN SALYN - keys

 SOUL CARE TRACK

-JEREMY KINNIBURGH - FEAR & ANXIETY
+JEREMY KINNIBURGH - OVERCOMING FEAR & ANXIETY

 MICHELLE DERKSEN - NAVIGATING CONFLICT

 Murray & Michelle currently reside in Kelowna, BC.
 Their day job is serving as the regional developers for Latin America and the Caribbean for the Christian & Missionary Alliance in Canada (they do a lot of commuting back and forth).
 They have four adult children who also live in the Okanagan.
 They have raised their family in Canada, USA, Mexico, Egypt, and Costa Rica.
 They both have extensive experience in leadership, worship, soul care, church ministries, and missions.
 Michelle is a graduate of, and certified with, the Justice Institute of BC as a Third Party Mediator and Conflict Resolution Coach.
 She has given a number of seminars in various contexts, and used her skills to help individuals and teams.
+Conflict happens whether we like it or not, and typically in the church, we are to "nice" to deal with it well (until it explodes and then we want to run).
+During this hour we will grow in understanding, perspective and self awareness and leave with some practical tools to manage conflict in healthier ways.

 CHRIS THRONESS - CULTIVATING EMOTIONAL INTELLIGENCE